yargnad/Anima-Locus/README.md

 - Thermal imaging
 - Ambient light sensor (ALS)

+**Implementation note (Standard vs Pro):**
+- For the first Standard Model prototype, we suggest a reduced sensor set (e.g., ToF + E-field + CO₂ + ALS) to reduce BOM cost and complexity.
+Save mmWave radar, thermal imaging, and full mic arrays for the Pro model unless the Standard BOM and market position justify them.

 **Analog Audio Path:**
 - **Nutube 6P1 vacuum tube buffer** (real triode, analog harmonic saturation)
 - Provides 2nd/3rd harmonic warmth and compression
 - The "living" element—organic, non-linear response

+**Nutube / Analog Cautions:**
+- The Nutube stage requires a dedicated filament/high-voltage supply and is sensitive to RF and mechanical microphonics.
+Keep the Nutube physically and electrically isolated from mmWave radars and radio modules, and place mechanical damping and shielding around the tube.
+The Nutube should be driven by an analog preamp stage, not directly from logic-level DAC outputs.

+## Terms & definitions — quick glossary
+- **Terroir:** bounded environmental modulation (RH / temperature / CO₂ / pressure / ALS) with long‑slew and hysteresis characteristics that create a venue‑specific sound fingerprint.
+Baseline calibration sets the "quiet room" state; `Terroir Depth` mixes the delta into DSP control buses.

 ---